Why Leiden University

 A top-ranked programme

 Leiden University is a world leader in the study of Ancient Egyptian languages, literatures and cultures from the earliest periods to the Greco-Roman world and beyond.
 At Leiden University research and teaching are directly linked to each other and form an inspiring and intense study environment.
-Therefore, Leiden University's Faculty of Humanities consistently ranks in the top 30 Humanities faculties in the THE World University Rankings, and the Res(MA) Classics and Ancient Civilizations has been awarded the label Top Programme by the Dutch National Student Survey.
+Therefore, Leiden University's Faculty of Humanities consistently ranks in the top 30 Humanities faculties in the THE World University Rankings.

 Learn from active researchers